rkulla/vimogen/README.md

 Q: I downloaded a Vim plugin as a .zip file.
 What should I do?

 A: Delete it.
-Vimogen doesn't use zip files it uses git repositories.
-All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put the remote repository URl into ~/.pathogen_repos.
+Vimogen doesn't use zip files, it uses git repositories.
+All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put the remote repository URL into ~/.pathogen_repos.

 Q: Is Vimogen the best way to manage Pathogen bundles?